SaiSandeep-01/Virtual_Sales_Advisor/README.md

     }
     ```
 9. The phone number specified above will soon receive a call.
 Answer the call and engage in a conversation with the sales agent.
+10. The file named agentTester.py is primarily designed for testing the Agent exclusively and is not an integral part of the project.
+It can be removed if necessary.
+11. To modify the operational prerequisites of the Agent, revise all the Conversation Stages and the Dictionary containing the company's information, located at line 222.

 ## Technology